Youth Poetry Contest

 Event Description:

-Prepare for the HiSET exam in this class made possible by Community Literacy Centers.
-This class meets every Monday and Wednesday from 12:00 PM - 3:00 PM.
+Learn the basics of English in this class made possible by Community Literacy Centers.
+This introductory level class meets every Tuesday and Thursday from 6:00-8:00pm.

 Age Group: Adults